 The Haas Fund is a pioneer in marriage equality and awards large-scale grants for a range of LGBT-related work.
 However, grant proposals are accepted by invitation only.

-The Texas-based Hollyfield Foundation broadly supports LGBTQ organizations across the country.
+The Texas-based Hollyfield Foundation broadly supports LGBTQ organizations across the United States.

 Horizons, led by Executive Director Roger Doughty, is more accessible than many LGBT funders.
 Most of its funding consists of small grants to organizations working at the grassroots level.